Many Probiotic Supplements Lack Proper Labeling and Research, Study Finds

 Can You Judge a Probiotic Supplement via Its Label?

-Then researchers used those statistics to see if scientific proof supported the product claims.
+Then, researchers used those statistics to see if scientific proof supported the product claims.
 The probiotic had to meet three necessities:

-The strain designation become on the label
+The strain designation becomes on the label

 The stress quantity was at the level of an efficacious dose